DedayoDeveloper/SocialAppFrontend/README.md

-# ptvescort-frontend
+# SocialApp-frontend
-This is the front-end source code for ptvescort.com, developed using the react framework
+This is the front-end source code for social app, developed using the react framework.